 9. Beef Liver

-Not only is beef liver in my list of top selenium foods, but it has been shown to boost selenium and gluthione production better than supplements.
+Not only is beef liver a top selenium food, but it has been shown to boost selenium and gluthione production better than supplements.
 Studies have shown that because the nutrition has been concentrated in the liver, eating this organ from a local grass-fed, organic cow is a highly effective way to boost glutathione levels — plus the levels of selenium in beef and in beef liver are far more bioavailable than supplements.

 The reverse is also true.
-According to Italian researchers from the Department of Experimental Medicine, Section of General Pathology (Genoa), GSH deficiency causes cells to be more vulnerable to oxidative stress, which contributes to cancer development.
-(7)
+According to Italian researchers from the Department of Experimental Medicine, Section of General Pathology (Genoa), glutathione deficiency causes cells to be more vulnerable to oxidative stress, which contributes to cancer development.

-Naturally made by our cells, there is no record of people “overdosing” on glutathione when supplementing from the natural sources that I discuss below.
+Naturally made by our cells, there is no record of people “overdosing” on glutathione when supplementing from the natural sources.
 There are, however, clinical trials highlighting one of the possible glutathione side effects, which is that it may constrict the airways of people with asthma when it is inhaled via a nebulizer.
-(27)